-APMA celebrated many major advocacy accomplishments protecting and enhancing podiatric medicine in 2021.
-Download the handout of APMA’s 2021 advocacy wins!
+APMA celebrated many major advocacy accomplishments protecting and enhancing podiatric medicine in 2023 and 2022!

-As a result of the efforts of APMA, DME Workgroup, and podiatric CAC representatives for Palmetto jurisdictions, Palmetto will now reimburse DPMs for performing remote physiological monitoring (RPM) services.
-In a letter to the Palmetto medical directors, APMA reminded Palmetto that these services are well within the scope of practice of podiatric physicians, and arbitrarily restricting podiatric physicians’ ability to perform these services limits Medicare beneficiaries’ access to services that can help prevent diabetic foot ulcers.
+As a result of the efforts of APMA, DME Workgroup, and podiatric CAC representatives for Palmetto Jurisdictions, Palmetto will now reimburse DPMs for performing remote physiological monitoring (RPM) services.
+In a letter to the Palmetto Medical Directors, APMA reminded Palmetto that these services are well within the scope of practice of podiatric physicians, and arbitrarily restricting podiatric physicians’ ability to perform these services limits Medicare beneficiaries’ access to services that can help prevent diabetic foot ulcers.
 Reimbursement for these services to podiatrists is retroactive to January 2020, but podiatrists must resubmit their claims.
 Members should contact their CAC representative if they encounter any problems.

-In the summer of 2020, Noridian released a Routine Foot Care Billing and Coding Local Coverage Article (LCA) that contained diagnosis codes eligible for use with covered routine foot care services.
+Noridian released a Routine Foot Care Billing and Coding Local Coverage Article (LCA) that contained diagnosis codes eligible for use with covered routine foot care services.
 APMA and its members providing care to patients in Noridian’s network felt this list of diagnosis codes was inadequate.
 Following APMA’s advocacy efforts, including a letter to Noridian Healthcare Solutions, LLC, meetings with CMS and Noridian’s carrier medical director, and APMA Coding Committee follow-up and coordination, a new LCA has been released, which contains 353 added diagnosis codes that APMA requested.